Church of Christ (Temple Lot): Church burnings

-In July 1898, W. D. C. Pattison, a suspended member of the LDS Church from Boston, Massachusetts, was arrested and briefly detained after attempting to remove a fence placed around the Temple Lot.
-Late in the following month, he reportedly demanded that church officials sign ownership of the property over to him because he believed he was the "One Mighty and Strong".
-He was detained by police but released a few days later.
+In July 1898, William D. C. Pattison, a suspended member of the Church of Jesus Christ of Latter-day Saints from Boston, Massachusetts, was arrested and briefly detained after attempting to remove a fence placed around the Temple Lot.
 Early on September 5, 1898, he set fire to the tiny headquarters building, and then walked to the police station and turned himself in.
 After he testified in court appearances in November 1898, Pattison was found guilty but insane and sentenced to a stay in a mental institution.
 The building was reconstructed in 1905.

-On January 1, 1990, a member of the Church of Christ who had recently joined the LDS Church set fire to the unoccupied church building on the Temple Lot, claiming that his actions were part of a political protest and a prophecy that war was coming to America.
+On January 1, 1990, Jordan Smith, a former member of the Church of Christ who had recently joined the LDS Church set fire to the unoccupied church building on the Temple Lot, claiming that his actions were part of a political protest and a prophecy that war was coming to America.
 The fire caused significant damage to the second story of the building, although the first floor containing church records and documents remained intact.
 On February 1, 1990, the remainder of the building was razed.
 Construction of a new headquarters building began in August 1990.
 The man was convicted by a jury of second-degree arson and breaking and entering on January 16, 1991.